NativeScript/docs-v7/getting-started.md

 Here, you're requiring, or importing, the [NativeScript application module](http://docs.nativescript.org/ApiReference/application/HOW-TO).
 Then, you set its `mainModule`, or the starting screen of your app to be the login screen, which lives in your app's `views/login` folder.

-> **Tip**: JavaScript modules in NativeScript follow the [CommonJS specification](http://wiki.commonjs.org/wiki/CommonJS).
+> **TIP**: JavaScript modules in NativeScript follow the [CommonJS specification](http://wiki.commonjs.org/wiki/CommonJS).
 This means you can use the [`require()` method](http://wiki.commonjs.org/wiki/Modules/1.1#Module_Context) to import modules, as is done above, as well as use the `export` keyword to expose a module's properties and methods, which we'll look at later in this chapter.
-These are the same constructs Node.js uses for JavaScript modules, so if you already know how to use Node.js modules, you already know how to use NativeScript modules!
+These are the same constructs Node.js uses for JavaScript modules, so if you already know how to use Node.js modules, you already know how to use NativeScript modules.

 Now that your app is ready for development, let's add some UI components to make your login screen show more than some basic text.

 ### Adding UI components

 Let's dig into the files used to create your app's UI, which reside in the `app/views` folder.
 Each folder in `app/views` contains the code for one of the three pages in Groceries: `list`, `login`, and `register`.
 If you look in the `app/views/login` folder, you'll see three files: `login.css`, `login.js`, and the `login.xml` file we updated in the previous chapter.
-If you open `login.xml` again you should see the following code:
+When you open `login.xml` again you should see the following code:

 ``` XML
 <Page>